-As the Council meets the criteria of a Major Local Audit under the Local Audit Act 2014, per the Firm's quality management arrangements, an engagement quality control reviewer (EQCR) has been appointed.
-They will work with the engagement lead and the team, but have no direct engagement with the Council.
+As the Council continues to meet the criteria of a Major Local Audit under the Local Audit and Accountability Act 2014.
+As a result, as part of the firm's quality management arrangements we appoint an engagement quality reviewer (EQR) who works closely with Suresh and the team but has no direct engagement with the Council.
+We will ensure that the timing of the EQR input is built into our planned timetable for the delivery of the audit.